A complete index of cultural wedding traditions across 30+ communities

 Persian weddings

-The sofreh aghd is the Persian wedding tablescape, with symbolic items (a mirror for reflection, candles for light, sugar cones for sweetness, eggs and almonds for fertility, gold coins for prosperity).
+You will find that the sofreh aghd is the Persian wedding tablescape.
+With symbolic items (a mirror for reflection, candles for light, sugar cones for sweetness, eggs and almonds for fertility, gold coins for prosperity).
 The ceremony includes the kalleh ghand (sugar grinding by close female relatives over the couple's heads).

 Lebanese weddings (Christian and Muslim)

-Lebanese weddings often blend French Mediterranean conventions with Levantine traditions.
-The zaffe — the celebratory procession with drummers and dancers — is central.
+In my experience, Lebanese weddings often blend French Mediterranean conventions with Levantine traditions.
+The zaffe, the celebratory procession with drummers and dancers, is central.
 Sword dancing, dabke dancing, and elaborate multi-stage receptions are common.
 The wedding typically spans the entire day from morning rituals to late-night dancing.

 Egyptian weddings

-Egyptian Coptic Christian weddings include the khutuba (engagement) and the katb el-kitab (signing of the marriage contract) before the main ceremony.
+You will find that Egyptian Coptic Christian weddings include the khutuba (engagement) and the katb el-kitab (signing of the marriage contract) before the main ceremony.
 Muslim Egyptian weddings center on the nikah.
-The zaffa — the wedding procession with belly dancers, drummers, and singers — is the signature element of both.
+The zaffa, the wedding procession with belly dancers, drummers, and singers, is the signature element of both.

 Latin American wedding traditions